Corviticus/ImageProc/readme.md

 ![Document Edge Detection](screenshots/ImageProc3.jpg)

+As I am seemingly unable to embed the screenshots into this doc, some part of my screenshot processing must be the culprit.
+If interested in the screenshots, please look in the 'screenshots' folder.
+It is time for breakfast...

 ## Motivation

 OpenCV is a complete vision library offering tools to perform a variety of useful image processing needs.